 So does going on a low sodium diet mean you’re in from bland meal times the rest of your life?
 Hardly!

 Cooking without salt actually opens up a whole new world of possibilities, introducing you to new seasonings and spices you may have overlooked for far too long.
-Seriously, there are so many delicious salt free ways to season your food, you’ll forget about the salt shaker in no time.
+Seriously, there are so many delicious seasoning no salt hacks, you’ll forget about the salt shaker in no time.

 Mrs. Dash - when you’re first cooking without salt Mrs. Dash is a great way to find flavor without too much experimentation in the kitchen.
 The fine folks at Mrs. Dash have already done all the work, creating a variety of salt-free all purpose seasoning blends to make any dish -- from Mexican to Italian -- taste just right, without salt!